 The Weather Varies Vastly

 Likewise, the weather varies greatly.
-When it may be cold and wet up in Normandy or snowy in the French alps, it may be warm or outright hot in Burgundy or down in Provence.
-This is especially evident in spring and fall when temperatures in Northern and Southern France might vary by as much as 20°F.
+It may be cold and wet up in Normandy or snowy in the French Alps, warm or hot in Burgundy, or cold and dry down in Provence.
+This is especially evident in spring and fall, when temperatures in Northern and Southern France might vary by as much as 20°F.

-Of course, you’ll want to head to the Alps in the winter if you’re focus is skiing.
-But, aside from that, we generally feel the best time to travel there is spring and fall, with April and October being a few of our favorite months.
+Of course, if your focus is skiing, you’ll want to head to the Alps in the winter.
+But aside from that, we generally feel the best time to travel there is spring and fall, with April and October being a few of our favorite months.

 Learn Some French Phrases

-Along with that national pride comes a strong commitment to the French language.
+Along with that, a strong commitment to the French language comes with national pride.
 Proof of that commitment?
-A law introduced in the mid-1990s (that has since been altered) required radios to have at least 40% of the songs played to be in the French language.
+A law introduced in the mid-1990s (that has since been altered) required radios to have at least 40% of the songs played in the French language.

 While more and more people in bigger cities speak English, visitors will do well to learn a few bits of French.
 At the very least, you should know how to say hello (bonjour), goodbye (au revoir), please (s’il Vous plaît), and thank you (merci).
 And, if you have specific dietary or medical needs, have handy phrases written down or easily accessible.